fonchaves/my-device-manager-api/README.md

 - [x] Apply Validation on Controllers endpoints
 - [ ] Add Hateoas to controllers

+# Other Features implemented
+- [x] Add interfaces to Service just for a example case.

 ### Sonar Lint attempted on this project